 Targeting attacks in triple battles depend on where the attacker is positioned.
 A Pokemon in the center can target anyone, however a Pokémon positioned on a side can only attack the Pokémon directly in front of them or the center, but not the opposite side.

 Like with triple battles three Pokémon are sent out at the beginning.
 Unlike triple battles however only one fights at a time.
-You may rotate the stage to switch the active Pokémon and immediately attack with the new Pokémon, making it more like a single battle with free switches.
+The player may rotate the stage to switch the active Pokémon and immediately attack with the new Pokémon, making it more like a single battle with free switches.

-The Wonder Launcher allows you to use items in multiplayer battles based on a point system akin to a Super Meter.
-Each turn you are awarded points for what happened, you can spend points on items.
+The Wonder Launcher allows the player to use items in multiplayer battles based on a point system akin to a Super Meter.
+Each turn they are awarded points for what happened, they can spend points on items.
 Better items, such as max revive, cost considerably more points than items such as potions or antidotes.

-Dream World is a FarmVille-like experience, where you link your Pokémon game to the website.
-You can then, for one hour a day, grow berries, trade items, or hunt for Pokémon.
+Dream World is a FarmVille-like experience, where the player can link their Pokémon game to the website.
+They can then, for one hour a day, grow berries, trade items, or hunt for Pokémon.

 It can be used by going to www.pokemon-gl.com it can be used without owning a Pokémon game but will have limited options.

-You can select the option to be matched up with a random player from anywhere in the world.
-You have only 4 buttons to interact and let them know how you feel about the trade, a happy face, a sad face, a heart and an exclamation.
+The player can select the option to be matched up with a random player from anywhere in the world.
+They have only four buttons to interact and let them know how they feel about the trade: a happy face, a sad face, a heart and an exclamation.
 Each player selects three Pokémon in combination with these feeling buttons to gauge the other players interest.
 When three Pokémon are selected and agreed upon the players then choose the one Pokémon they would like the most from each others three, the trade then occurs.
 Once finished the players can continue trading or find a new trade partner.

 An Improved trading and battle system was implemented for local Infra Red Communication Using the C-Gear.
 The new system allows for trainers to trade or battle after unlocking the C-Gear from any place without the need of being in a Pokemon Center, and trading can utilize all pokemon from the PC.

-The game features 156 brand new Pokemon, and unlike the previous games, these are the only Pokémon you will encounter before beating the main story and the Elite Four.
+The game features 156 brand new Pokemon, and unlike the previous games, these are the only Pokémon the player will encounter before beating the main story and the Elite Four.
 However, the other 493 will be unlocked once the Elite Four is battled.

 In addition to version exclusive Pokémon for Black and white, the games also feature version exclusive areas.
-In Black you get the Black City, where you can fight high level trainers and buy rare items, while in white you will get the White Forest.
-In the White forest you will be able to capture rare low level Pokémon and find the same items you can buy in Black City.
+In Black the player can visit the Black City, where they can fight high level trainers and buy rare items, while in white they will get the White Forest.
+In the White forest they will be able to capture rare low level Pokémon and find the same items they can buy in Black City.
 The Opelucid City Gym leaders will also differ between the versions, Drayden for Black, and Iris for White.
 They will, however, have the same Pokémon, and the same items.
 There is also a slight visual difference, where Black has more of a technology feel to it, and White is more rustic and natural.
 This can be seen in places like Opulecent, where the ground in Black is covered in lights (a sort or Tron feel), whereas the area in White is just regular ground.

 Continuing the tradition of introducing new teams with new ideals in each game, Black and White introduces Team Plasma, a group who suggests that humans are harming Pokemon by forcing them into being pets and battling them.
 Their enigmatic leader, N, seems to view the player as a rival of sorts.
 He believes that if he befriends one of the legendary Dragons and defeats the Pokemon League Champion that people will view him as the Unova Region's legendary hero and he will therefore be able to convince them to release their Pokemon.
 The team also gives demonstrations and speeches in towns to convince people to free their Pokemon, as well as resorting to petty thievery and bullying.